pinak/pinak.github.io/_posts/2014-11-29-SoK-Status-Report-part-1.markdown

 ---
 layout: post
-Title: "SoK Status Report part-1"
+title: "SoK Status Report part-1"
 categories: kde sok
 ---
 As mentioned in my previous post I'd be writing about my journey through SoK in